dchry/dropout-nnunet-flair-t1/README.md

 inference_scripts/copy_zFL_zT1.py
 ```

-We can then use the models trained at different dropout levels with the corresponding scripts in inference_scripts.
+We can then use the models trained at different dropout levels with the corresponding scripts under /inference_scripts.
 For example, for the model trained with p=0.4, you can use the following script, adjusting the associated paths.
 ```
 inference_scripts/infer_nnUNet_dropout_p40.sh
 ```